Y-mark7/Y-mark7/README.md

+# Hi there.
+How's going?
-# Hi there, you can call me as GU7
+## You can call me as GU7

 <!--
 **Y-mark7/Y-mark7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.